-The Department issues certified copies of death, stillbirth, and miscarriage records of events that occurred in the State of Idaho.
+The Department of Health and Welfare issues certified copies of death, stillbirth, and miscarriage records of events that occurred in the State of Idaho.

 A stillbirth certificate is filed for stillborn children who are at least 20 weeks gestation or weigh at least 350 grams.

 A miscarriage certificate may be filed upon the request of a parent if the miscarriage has been certified by a physician.

 In Idaho, death, stillbirth, and miscarriage certificates are legally confidential for 50 years.